COMPETITIVE PRICING

 • Staying competitive on a daily basis: A product perceived as expensive compared to the competition quickly loses market share, especially when it comes to best-selling items.

-• Protecting price competitiveness: aligning prices with those of leading competitors strengthens the retailer’s pricing credibility.
+• Strengtheningthe price image: Aligning prices with those of leading competitors enhances the retailer's pricing credibility.

 • Responding quickly to market movements: continuous price monitoring allows you to adjust your prices in near real time.

-• Aligning without distinction: Applying the same alignment rule to all products erodes profit margins without boosting brand image.
+• Align without discrimination: Applying the same alignment rule to all products erodes profit margins without boosting brand image.

 • Ignoring the quality of the benchmark: comparing products with different specifications skews the analysis.